ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 # Secure and resilient multi-region Kubernetes clusters with Cloud Internet Services

-Your users are less likely to experience downtime when you distribute your setup across multiple worker nodes and clusters.
-Built-in capabilities, like load balancing and isolation, increase resiliency against potential failures with hosts, networks, or apps.
+Users are less likely to experience downtime when an application is designed with resiliency in mind.
+When implementing a solution with {{site.data.keyword.containershort_notm}}, you benefit from built-in capabilities, like load balancing and isolation, increase resiliency against potential failures with hosts, networks, or apps.
 By creating multiple clusters and if an outage occurs with one cluster, users can still access an app that is also deployed in another cluster.
 With multiple clusters in different regions, users can also access the closest cluster and reduce network latency.

 This tutorial highlights how Cloud Internet Services (CIS), a uniform platform to configure and manage the Domain Name System (DNS), Global Load Balancing (GLB), Web Application Firewall (WAF), and protection against Distributed Denial of Service (DDoS) for internet applications, can be integrated with Kubernetes clusters to support this scenario and to deliver a secure and resilient solution across multiple regions.